 I’m sure the irony of using charms, associated with witches, to repel witches wasn’t lost on them.
 Though, if the reciting of charms made you a witch… well, I’ll leave you to work out the rest.

 Either way, charms pass into legend, their original uses often stripped away when they pass out of history.
 And in all honesty, what’s the difference between a witch chanting a charm over a cup of tea to boost her mood…and a New Age ‘spiritual’ person chanting affirmations to improve their self esteem?

-Which charms would you use?
+Which charms would you use – and why?

 Bath, Jo (2002), Dancing with the Devil: And Other True Tales of Northern Witchcraft, Newcastle upon Tyne: Tyne Bridge Publishing.